bvonkonsky/GettingAndCleaningData/CodeBook.md

 * there is one table for each kind of measurement; and
 * multiple tables are readily linked, in this case, by subject ID and activity.

+All units in the cleaned data are the same as those used in the original data.

 The cleaned data exists in two Comma Separated Value (CSV) files.
 The first CSV file contains data for each observation, whereas the second contains the average of all observations for a given subject and activity.